Kitchen Remodeling in San Diego

 - ◆Order long-lead items like custom cabinetry and specialty appliances early; waiting on materials stalls otherwise-ready jobs.

-- ◆Plan a temporary kitchen setup before demolition — a sink, microwave, and fridge corner keeps daily life livable.
+- ◆Plan a temporary kitchen setup before demolition.
+A sink, microwave, and fridge corner keeps daily life livable.

 - ◆Build in a contingency for what's behind the walls; older homes often hide surprises once cabinets come out.